Build a Strong KYC Due Diligence Checklist UK

 When is KYC Due Diligence Checklist UK Required?

 Financial institutions and other regulated businesses must apply customer due diligence (CDD) measures at specific trigger points.
-In order to stay compliant and prevent financial crime, money laundering, and terrorist financing, firms must use a checklist during these scenarios::
+To stay compliant and prevent financial crime, money laundering, and terrorist financing, firms must use a KYC due diligence checklist during these scenarios::

 • When establishing a new business relationship: Verify the customer’s identity and risk profile before providing services, using a KYC workflow aligned to their segment and risk level.